Dennis E. Spies

-Dennis Edward Spies (born March 5, 1968) is an American priest of the Catholic Church who serves as auxiliary bishop for the Diocese of Joliet in Illinois.
+Dennis Edward Spies (born March 5, 1968) is an American prelate of the Catholic Church who serves as auxiliary bishop for the Diocese of Joliet in Illinois.

 Biography

 Early life

 Dennis Spies was born on March 5, 1968, to Rose Mary and the Late Vincent Spies.
 He was a member of Assumption of the Blessed Virgin Mary Parish in Ashkum, Illinois.
-Spies attended Ashkum Elementary School and Clifton Central High School.In 1990, Spies earned a bachelor's degree in agriculture business economics from Southern Illinois University Carbondale.
+Spies attended Ashkum Elementary School and Clifton Central High School.
+In 1990, Spies earned a bachelor's degree in agriculture business economics from Southern Illinois University Carbondale.

 After graduating from college, Spies spent time with the National Evangelization Team of NET Ministries, then spent several years working on his family's soybean farm.
 Deciding to become a priest, Spies entered Mundelein Seminary in Mundelein, Illinois.
 In 2002, Spies received a Master of Divinity in Theology degree and a Licentiate in Sacred Theology from the University of Saint Mary of the Lake.